dotnet/runtime/docs/design/features/globalization-icu-wasm.md

 ## Custom ICU

-Clone https://github.com/dotnet/icu .
+The easiest way to build ICU is to open https://github.com/dotnet/icu/ it in [Codespaces](docs\workflow\Codespaces.md).
 See files in https://github.com/dotnet/icu/tree/dotnet/main/icu-filters, and read https://unicode-org.github.io/icu/userguide/icu_data/buildtool.html#locale-slicing.
 Build your own filter or edit the existing file.
+We advise to edit the filters **only by adding/removing locales** from the `localeFilter/whitelist` to avoid removing important data.
+We recommend not to remove "en-US" locale from the localeFilter/whitelist because it is used as a fallback.
+Removing it for when
+- `<PredefinedCulturesOnly>true</PredefinedCulturesOnly>`: results in `Encountered infinite recursion while looking for resource in System.Private.Corelib.` exception
+- when predefined cultures only is not set: results in resolving data from ICU's `root.txt` files, e.g. `CultureInfo.DateTimeFormat.GetDayName(DateTime.Today.DayOfWeek)` will return an abbreviated form: `Mon` instead of `Monday`.
+Removing specific feature data might result in an exception that starts with `[CultureData.IcuGetLocaleInfo(LocaleStringData)] Failed`.
+It means you removed data necessary to extract basic information about the locale.

-Choose what filters to build in `eng/icu.mk`.
+ In the file `eng/icu.mk`, you can choose what filters to build.
 Choose the platform:

 ### Building for Browser:
-* For prerequisites run `.devcontainer/postCreateCommand.sh`.
+* For prerequisites run `.devcontainer/postCreateCommand.sh` (it is run automatically on creation if using Codespaces)
 * Building:
     ```
     ./build.sh /p:TargetOS=Browser /p:TargetArchitecture=wasm /p:IcuTracing=true